bozsahin/ceng444/project-material/project1/README.md

-Project 1: Write an LL parser in antlr4 for XPLN language, with the following functionality.
+<b>Project 1:</b> Write an LL parser in antlr4 for XPLN language, with the following functionality.

 <b>Due : November 27, in a single zip file, sent to me directly.</b>